dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 <figcaption><a href="#image-sources" class="imageSource">(Image sources)</a></figcaption>

 These projects do the exact same thing Bitcoin attempts to do, but 'cheaper' and 'more efficiently'.
-However, while well known, relatively innovative and with large communities of their own, they are an investment very difficult to justify for several reasons:
+However, while well known, some being relatively innovative and with large communities of their own, they are an investment very difficult to justify for several reasons:

 - Bitcoin was the first proof of concept that we can have a digital currency in a decentralized distributed network secured by cryptography (blockchain), these other Bitcoin 'alternatives' do not exactly provide any new functionality, they are simply 'cheaper', but hardly recognized like Bitcoin is.